-As Senior Strategy & Jury Consulting Advisor, Chris Ritter is actively engaged in all aspects of the Jury Consulting Department, including case analysis and strategy development, mock trial and focus group research, witness preparation, and jury selection.
-Additionally, he works with trial teams to create highly persuasive trial graphics.
+As a senior advisor with expertise in trial strategy & jury consulting, Chris Ritter provides insightful guidance in all aspects of these departments, including case analysis and strategy development, mock trial and focus group research, witness preparation, and jury selection.
+Additionally, he works with trial teams to create highly engaging trial graphics.
 He is a master at clarifying the complex and making esoteric topics understandable and compelling.

 Chris is also an accomplished author.
 He wrote Creating Winning Trial Strategies and Graphics and Powerful Deliberations: Putting It All Together For the Jury, and he co-authored The Trial War Room Handbook: Effective Strategies From the Trenches, all published by the American Bar Association and all lauded as definitive works in their respective fields.
 Chris has been a featured presenter at programs, including those sponsored by the State Bar of California, the Virginia Trial Lawyers Association, the Texas State Bar, the National Association of Criminal Defense Counsel, the California Continuing Education of the Bar (CEB), the American Bar Association, and Law Seminars International.
 Since 2017, he has been a visiting lecturer at Stanford Law School.